emirhanpisgin/kryp-dev-old/README.md

 - [ ] Add tags property to blogs with styling
 - [x] Add source link to home page
 - [ ] Add copy button to code tags
+- [ ] Add fade-in animation to blogs